The Importance of Proper Cloud Design

-For anyone unfamiliar with the cloud, the simplest way to describe it is as software and services that run on the Internet instead of locally in your own datacenter.
+For anyone unfamiliar with the cloud, the simplest way to describe it is as software and services that run on the Internet instead of locally in your own data center.
 The cloud can be consumed as SaaS (Software as a Service), with products such as Dropbox, Netflix, and Carbon Black Cloud Endpoint Protection for Next-Generation antivirus.
 These are often used through a subscription without concern for the underlying components.
-The other way cloud is consumed is through PaaS (Platform as a Service) or IaaS (Infrastructure as a Service).
-In these scenarios, cloud providers like Microsoft Azure, Amazon Web Services, etc. provide almost endless building blocks for designing a virtual datacenter and infrastructure or cloud based application.
-Components are available for virtual servers, storage, networking, load balancing, firewalls, micro services that can run code without the need for a server, and many more things being added daily.
-This discussion focuses in these areas where the design is left up to the customer for all deployment and design decisions.
+The other way the cloud is consumed is through PaaS (Platform as a Service) or IaaS (Infrastructure as a Service).
+In these scenarios, cloud providers like Microsoft Azure, Amazon Web Services, etc. provide almost endless building blocks for designing a virtual datacenter and infrastructure or cloud-based application.
+Components are available for virtual servers, storage, networking, load balancing, firewalls, microservices that can run code without the need for a server, and many more things being added daily.
+This discussion focuses on these areas where the design is left up to the customer for all deployment and design decisions.
 If a business is not already using the cloud for some aspect of their IT environment, then they are most definitely looking into it.

 The cloud appears to make things very easy and allows for extremely quick deployment of resources.
-The cloud providers have already built all of the underlying infrastructure, across many regions and datacenters around the world, so customers need only to sign in and start deploying.
-For engineers who have already been supporting physical servers, and virtual machine hypervisor environments like VMware, Hyper-V and XenServer, they no longer need to spend the time necessary to deploy the physical foundation and ensure everything is fault tolerant and properly networked.
-So, with even the most basic knowledge of computer and networking, a person can obtain a cloud subscription and start building the environment of their dreams.
-Many times, things are deployed and all seems to be working fine, but without the proper planning and designs these deployments are destined for problems.
+The cloud providers have already built all of the underlying infrastructures, across many regions and data centers around the world, so customers need only to sign in and start deploying.
+For engineers who have already been supporting physical servers, and virtual machine hypervisor environments like VMware, Hyper-V, and XenServer, they no longer need to spend the time necessary to deploy the physical foundation and ensure everything is fault-tolerant and properly networked.
+So, with even the most basic knowledge of computers and networking, a person can obtain a cloud subscription and start building the environment of their dreams.
+Many times, things are deployed and all seems to be working fine, but without the proper planning and designs, these deployments are destined for problems.

-In order to use and grow into the cloud, there are many things that need to be considered, planned for and built into the designs.
-If these topics are thoroughly planned for in advance, then patterns can be created and the cloud can be a secure, stable and standardized environment.
-There are many detailed sources available for cloud design planning and executing, but here is short list of major reasons why proper cloud design is important.
-This is list is by no means complete, and descriptions are kept short, but hopefully they will give a little insight as to why organizations should invest in someone like Agilant Solutions to design their cloud solutions instead of going with the DIY route and hoping everything was thought out and planned.
+In order to use and grow into the cloud, there are many things that need to be considered, planned for, and built into the designs.
+If these topics are thoroughly planned for in advance, then patterns can be created and the cloud can be a secure, stable, and standardized environment.
+There are many detailed sources available for cloud design planning and execution, but here is a shortlist of major reasons why proper cloud design is important.
+This is list is by no means complete, and descriptions are kept short, but hopefully, they will give a little insight as to why organizations should invest in someone like Agilant Solutions to design their cloud solutions instead of going with the DIY route and hoping everything was thought out and planned.